Neurogami/AnimataP5-ng/README.md

 That assumes that you have Ruby installed.

 You can also look at the file `Rakefile` to see how it invokes `ant` to do the build.

-There is currently no `clean` target for ant, so if you are mucking with the code and rebuilding make sure you clean out the existing binaries.

 `build.xml` requires a `build.properties` file that defines some user-specific properties.
 There is a sample file included; you need to modify this and change the name.